 Moving Deeper Into A Short Squeeze

 When short sellers hit their pain threshold, they closeout, which adds to the buying pressure.
-Generally, stocks with a high short interest and a low float are prime for short squeezes.
+If you’re wondering how to find short squeeze stocks, stocks with a high short interest and a low float are generally prime for short squeezes.
 However, there needs to be some sort of catalyst for a short squeeze to occur.

 When a stock has a high short interest, it could be primed for a short squeeze in the event of a positive catalyst.
 If there’s positive news surrounding a stock with a high short interest, there would be a ripple effect.
 Once there’s a positive catalyst, market participants enter the stock long, and drive the price higher.

 This causes some shorts to close out their position, increasing the buying pressure.
 Thereafter, more shorts close out and add to the pressure.
 Therefore, when there is a high number of shares short, you might want to reconsider shorting the stock because it could be prime for a short squeeze.
 We’ve seen this happen with multiple stocks, ranging from Netflix Inc (NASDAQ: NFLX) to DryShips Inc (NASDAQ: DRYS).
 This situation is also applicable to penny stocks.